Blog Hero Image

 These are very simple scenarios but clearly demonstrate some of the pros and cons of each option.
 Yet there are some even more important considerations.
 If the capital is just looking for a higher rate from, say, a chequing account, just lock in with GICs or go variable with a HISA.
 However, if the capital is part of an overall portfolio, it’s a bit more complicated.

-Bonds tend to do well when the market goes risk-off (aka equities lower) – This is the reflexive nature of bonds & equities.
-While it doesn’t always work, like in 2022, it does work most of the time.
+Bonds tend to do well when the market goes risk-off (aka when equities are lower).
+This is the correlated nature of bonds and equities.
+Although it doesn’t always work...like in 2022...it works most of the time.
 Bonds provide a ballast for the portfolio and often will move in the opposite direction, especially when equities are falling.
-HISA and GICs offer price stability but not this reflexive behaviour.
+HISA and GICs offer price stability but don't exhibit this counter-cyclical behaviour.

 Final Thoughts